Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Computational Experiments

+\Cref{fig:binkar} shows the results for instance family \instance{binkar10\_1}.
+We first discuss the training and test sets.
+The reduced separator tends to close a larger percent of the integrality gap for the instances that survive to a given round (these may not be the same subset across methods), However, as seen in the bottom subplots and in \Cref{tab:data}, the cutting loop with the reduced separator tends to terminate earlier.
+This means that the reduced separator terminates for many instances at an early round with a small gap closed.
+The reduced separator may close more gap by that round for those instances, but the full generator continues for more rounds and eventually tends to provide better bounds.
+This is seen with the dashed lines in the top subplots.

+The reduced separator is about 30\% smaller than the full separator for this family, for both training and test sets.
+However, from \Cref{tab:data}, we see that cut generation time is larger on average.
+Hence, the smaller Appx-MIR-Sep requires more time to solve to optimality.
+The reduced separator generates around the same number of cuts in total as the full separator, but it obtains these over fewer rounds.
+Thus, the reduced separator finds more cuts in each round, on average, which may explain the observed larger gap closed (for the surviving instances per round).

+\Cref{tab:data} does not state the cumulative time spent on cut generation per method.
+With respect to that metric, for the training and test sets, since the reduced generator requires significantly fewer rounds, it also takes 25--30\% less time on average, even though each round is more expensive.

+For the unseen set, the reduced separator, using 71\% of the constraints, closes more gap than the full separator for all variations, with (slightly) fewer rounds of the cutting loop, but on average Appx-MIR-Sep running time (both per round and, for this set, cumulative) is higher.
+This additional cost is related to (and justified by) the higher ``success'' (in terms of cut quality) solving Appx-MIR-Sep for these instances.

-\subsubsection{Instance family \texttt{gen-ip054}}
+\subsubsection{Instance Family \instance{gen-ip054}}

-Figure~\ref{fig:gen} shows the results for instance family \texttt{gen-ip054}.
-The behavior of both separators is fairly similar.
-On the test set, the cutting loop for the reduced separator terminates after fewer iterations in most cases.
+\Cref{fig:gen} shows the results for instance family \instance{gen-ip054}.
+We again first analyze the training and test sets.
+Both generators have a similar initial progression of average percent gap closed for surviving instances in these sets.
+The cutting loop for the reduced separator terminates after slightly fewer iterations in most cases.
 However, on the instances that do not terminate early, the full separator closes more gap.
+Around 30\% of the constraints are labeled ``unimportant'' by the classifier for both training and test sets.
+In contrast to the situation with \instance{binkar10\_1}, for this family we observe in \Cref{tab:data} that there is a slight decrease in time to solve Appx-MIR-Sep for the training set, and a slight increase for the test set, but the values are comparable.